Glennpedley/NotSmartContractButJustGetAccountBalance/README.md

 3) TokenBalance.js file is the one running the requests.
 In here, the code will check to detect if Metamask stuff is thereto connect to the http address.
 If it cannot detect, then it will go to the http://mainnet url one which also cannot run without an APIKEY.
 This part, we need to go to https://infura.io/ sign up there, create a project and copy the end http (APIKEY) to be used in the html.
 This is for browsers without the metamask extensions or window inject stuff. <br>
 4) TokenABI.js file is the one where the variable TokenABI is stored.... it is like a code that will run to check the token's contract to see whether the main types of JSON variables are in the Token's contract and then to use these variables for certain functions.
 Like for get balance function, will need to send certain JSON objects, then this file is the one that looks for it(them).
 If transfer tokens, need other types of variables, again, this TokenABI file looks for it(them)<br>

+p/s get the updated work here, where another code is made to directly get the eth token address and balance first. https://github.com/Glennpedley/Homework_link